 Some will ask why there are no switches to parallel the RCA input sockets.
 The answer is quite simple.....there is no place to add these switches!
 So those of you who may use LEVIATHAN as a two channel tri-amplified system you will have to use Y-adaptors or if you are bridging a pair of channels and need to feed both inputs with the same signal.
-Alternatively we can add the links before shipping and these links are easily removable.
-Please refer to the diagram at the end of the LEVIATHAN diagrams.
-We can supply these links on request or with your order.

 LEVIATHAN uses ultra fast MOSFETs in each channel rated at 50A.
 The power supply incorporates the same 110A MOSFETs as are used in our other amplifiers except that 12 are used.
 The power supply in LEVIATHAN uses smart technology in the power supply and this increases the efficiency of the amplifier.
 Isolated ground pre amplifier with balanced drive is used.